nikitavoloboev/data/productivity/flow/Rules.md

 	- Always try to be clear and to the point

 ## Social Networks
-- Only add people I really know on Facebook
+- Only add people I really know on Facebook.
-- Only add/follow people I am really interested in other networks
+- Only add/follow people I am really interested in other networks.

 ## Sharing files
 - More permanent shares are shared with Dropbox